 - women who have heart, kidney, or liver problems

 - women who currently have an IUD (though you can take the pill upon its removal)

 - women with bleeding disorders, or those who are taking anticlotting medications

 The abortion pill is very effective.
-When misoprostol and mifepristone are used together, they have about a 98 percent effectiveness rate.
+When misoprostol and mifepristone are used together, they have about a effectiveness rate.
 The age of the pregnancy, the medication doses and administration, and whether or not a woman has been pregnant before may impact the effectiveness.
 The effectiveness rate decreases for each additional week of pregnancy.